nebgnahz/metric-graphics-rs/README.md

 Then open your browser at [http://127.0.0.1:3000](http://127.0.0.1:3000), you will be able to see the metrics visualization (only a single point here).

-Below is an example with some synthetic live data:
+Below is an example with some synthetic (random) live data:

 ```rust
 extern crate rand;